social-vegan/Bayesian-Inference/README.md

 ## Objective
 To find the Bayesian inference on the given data.
 ## Problem
-In this project we shall estimate the probability distributions or parameters of a given network based on user input.
-For this, we will make use of a user inputted dataset containing samples comprising of values observed for different variable.
+In this project, we shall estimate the probability distributions or parameters of a given bayesian network based on user input.
+For this, we will make use of a user inputted dataset containing samples that comprise of values observed for all the different variables in the network.
 - - - -
 ## Input
 ##### Input Format